 Architectural heritage and contemporary living in perfect harmony

-The Pavilion is the creation of award winning conservation Architect, Nick Groves-Raines and Architect and Painter Kristin Hannesdottir.
-The duo have been instrumental in reinvigorating much of Scotland's architectural heritage.
-Their rescued projects include: Edinample Castle, Peffermill House, Liberton House, Fenton Tower and Forter Castle and great Adam houses including Yester and Arniston House.
+The Pavilion is the creation of award winning conservation Architect, Nick Groves-Raines and Architect and Painter Kristín Hannesdóttir.
+The couple have been instrumental in restoring and at times saving much of Scotland's architectural heritage, both privately and for clients.
+Their own projects include Edinample Castle, Peffermill House and Liberton House; for clients Belmont House, Bankton House, Fenton Tower and Forter Castle, all restored from a ruinous state.

-Having restored the acclaimed early 17th Century Lamb’s House in Leith and built a new office extension in the style of the late 17th Century, the Pavilion was the last to be built on this conservation site.
-The beautiful Renaissance inspired garden and summer house was then completed, offering a tranquil space which can be enjoyed by guests.
+Having restored the acclaimed early 17th Century Lamb’s House in Leith and built a new office extension in the style of the late 17th Century, the Pavilion was the last building on the site to be completed.
+The beautiful Renaissance inspired garden was completed in 2016, an oasis in the town, which can be enjoyed by all guests.

-Their approach is to incorporate contemporary living with architectural heritage and this is apparent throughout Lamb's House and the Pavilion.
+Their approach is to incorporate the contemporary among the traditional and this is apparent throughout Lamb's House and the Pavilion.
 The carefully chosen furniture is mainly antique, elegant and perfectly in keeping with the main house – “We have tried to keep the interiors as uncluttered as possible”, says Kristin.
 “We aim to have only things that are either useful or beautiful - preferably both.”

-Kristin was brought up in Iceland, where standards of comfort are paramount, and Nick in Ireland, among fine classical buildings and warm hospitality.
-Having travelled extensively staying in accommodation of every type, they have drawn upon their experience to create the perfect place to stay which is well equipped to meet the modern traveller’s needs.
+Kristin was brought up in Iceland, where standards of comfort are paramount, and Nick in Ireland, amongst fine classical buildings and warm hospitality.
+Having travelled extensively staying in accommodation of every type, they have drawn upon their experience to create the perfect place to stay, well equipped to meet the modern traveller’s needs.

 Read more about Nick and Kristin’s story in House & Garden.